pybamm-team/PyBaMM/pybamm/input/parameters/lithium-ion/positive_electrodes/LiNiCoO2_Ecker2015/README.md

-# Lithium Nickel Cobalt Oxide cathode parameters
+# Lithium Nickel Cobalt Oxide positive electrode parameters

-Parameters for a Lithium Nickel Cobalt Oxide cathode, from the papers
+Parameters for a Lithium Nickel Cobalt Oxide positive electrode, from the papers

 > Ecker, Madeleine, et al. "Parameterization of a physico-chemical model of a lithium-ion battery i. determination of parameters."
 Journal of the Electrochemical Society 162.9 (2015): A1836-A1848.